n-Arno/scaleway-openwrt-image/README.md

 It will present the basic needs and actions to create a custom image, but each operating systems may have specifics which will need to be troubleshooted.

+NOTE: this tutorial is now featured in the [Scaleway Documentation](https://www.scaleway.com/en/docs/tutorials/create-openwrt-image-for-scaleway/).
+Potential updates will happen there.

 Overview
 --------